cschladetsch/ShSaveDotFiles/README.md

 # Create backup with custom name
 ./archive-dot-files.sh my-backup-2024

+# Create backup and push to GitHub repository
+./archive-dot-files.sh --push

+# Create backup with custom name and push to GitHub
+./archive-dot-files.sh my-backup-2024 --push
 ```

 This creates a `.tar.gz` file in the current directory.
+With the `--push` option, it will also push the backup to your private GitHub repository at https://github.com/cschladetsch/PrivateDotFiles.

+**Note**: When using `--push`, the script automatically maintains only the 5 most recent backups in the repository, removing older ones to save space.

 ### Viewing Backup Contents